uplink-systems/.github/README.md

-Profile repo for the Uplink Systems organization on GitHub
+Public profile repo for the Uplink Systems organization on GitHub